A Chorus of Stars …

-First Pasha felt guilt for the fact that she wore lipstick a little too red and too much pink blush.
-Second, she felt ashamed for wearing her silk bathrobe purchased by one of her men.
 Finally, she felt horrible inside and out and wished she could live closer to the core.
 She wished for an honest boyfriend not one of these losers she kept hooking up with.
 She looked around the mess of her room, the empty wine bottles mixed with dirty laundry thrown over the floor.

 III.
 Red Handed

 “I will ask again.
 Where is my husband?”
 Yelled the lady.
-“Ok, whatever.
-Listen I just need to tell you that Kolpa has been caught stealing food and drink from the core.
+“Ok, listen I just need to tell you that Kolpa has been caught stealing food and drink from the core.
 They caught him red handed on a recording and they are sending robots to apprehend him.
 This is your fault!”